 The global challenges humanity faces today can not be solved by relying on government or nation state consciousness.
 If it could then poverty would be eradicated and ecological and social health would be as important as money.
-The consciousness level of decision makers, from local to global, determines focus and perspective in decision making and knowing which actions will leverage the most positive impact.
+The consciousness/mindset of decision makers, from local to global, determines focus and perspective in decision making to know which actions will leverage the most positive impact.
 However, most nations are operating well below the level required to handle these decisions effectively.

 Start with Higher Level Strategy Discussions

 Business School Lausanne pulled together GapFrame – a visual dynamic depiction of how well humanity is doing to achieve the UN’s SDG goals.